Kelly Meier Leadership Training

 January 7, 2026

-WFH vs RTO: The Conversation We’re Not Having
+Work from Home vs Return to Office: The Conversation We’re Not Having

-WFH vs RTO: The Conversation We’re Not Having
+Work from Home vs Return to Office: The Conversation We’re Not Having

 The debate over working from home versus returning to the office keeps cycling through headlines and policies.
 Some companies mandate a return.
 Others double down on remote work.
 Employees push back.
 Leaders dig in.